UbiquityRobotics/ubiquity_launches/launches.md

 where, `PROGRAM_NAME` is one of the executables below.

-Please note that tab complete can reduce typing:
+Please note that tab completion can reduce typing:

         rosrun ub[Tab]iquity_l[Tab]aunches rasp[Tab]icam_[Tab]view